Trigger Job for the Czech Model 52

 chamber.
 The safety will still disable the trigger, but if the gun were dropped, there is a possibility that the hammer could

-they should never be carried with a round in the chamber.
-But the reduction in trigger pull and smoother action is worth
+this, and they should never be carried with a round in the chamber.
+But the reduction in trigger pull and smoother

 significantly different extractor than I do, you will have this problem too.
 Which means you will need to drift out the pin that holds it in and